ten-protocol/ten-test/admin/README.md

 `fund_deploy_native` provides the ability to ensure the native OBX required for transaction gas costs in the pre-funded deployment account in layer 2 do not fall below a certain threshold.
 When the amount falls below the threshold it is increased back up to the target amount.
 Funding is via transferring from the faucet account to the deployment account.
-To run a check and performed an allocation use;
+To run a check and perform an allocation use;

 ```bash
 # to run on Obscuro testnet